Are you struggling with the cost of living?

 • your tenant's name and address

-• your landlord code, if you have one.
+• your landlord code, if you have one

-We can discuss only the following with you:
+We can only discuss the following with you:

-• that your tenant has claimed or renewed their claim for Housing Benefit, that we have received the form, and the date on which we received it
+• that we have received the form, and the date on which we received it

-• that we have made a decision on your tenant's claim and whether they are entitled to benefit – we cannot give reasons or how we calculated it
+• that we have made a decision on your tenant's claim and whether they are entitled to benefit.
+We cannot give reasons or how we calculated it

-• that we have made a payment to your tenant and the dates of entitlement – we cannot tell you the amount or how we calculated it
+• that we have made a payment to your tenant and the dates of entitlement.
+We cannot tell you the amount or how we calculated it

 • whether the claim is subject to a full case review and if the review has been completed

-• the reason why we have suspended a claim (for example, if the tenant is no longer entitled to receive benefits, we can tell you that we believe their circumstances have changed and we have written to them to clarify the situation)
+• the reason why we have suspended a claim.
+For example, if the tenant is no longer entitled to receive benefits.
+We can tell you that we believe their circumstances have changed and we have written to them to clarify the situation

-• the reason why we have cancelled a claim (for example, if the tenant has not given us information we have requested, although we cannot disclose the specifics).
+• the reason why we have cancelled a claim.
+For example, if the tenant has not given us information we have requested, although we cannot disclose the specifics

 Receiving benefits payments

-If your tenant is receiving Local Housing Allowance, it will generally be paid directly to them unless they are protected by the safeguard policy.
-Examples of when we use the safeguard policy are:
+If your tenant is receiving Local Housing Allowance, it will generally be paid directly to them unless they are protected by the safeguarding policy.

 • vulnerability